Yatika Starr Fields: Mural in Cultural Engagement Center at Northern Oklahoma College

 Pickens Museum commissioned a mural by Osage Artist Yatika Starr Fields in the Cultural Engagement Center at Northern Oklahoma College in Tonkawa in 2020.

 In 2021 Pickens Museum commissioned a 20 foot by 60 foot mural by Osage Artist Yatika Starr Fields in the Cultural Engagement Center at Northern Oklahoma College.
-The CEC opened in 2017 and includes contemporary learning spaces where students, faculty, and/or tribal leaders can meet; individual study or collaborative projects can be conducted; culture-based learning activities and community/cultural events can be provided; professional development can be held; and small group or individual tutoring can occur.
-Fields’ mural is alive with movement and filled with images that rely on vibrant colors and swirling patterns to show drums, beads, dancers, and horses.
-“When you dance, it’s always about movement and rhythm,” says Fields.
-“This is something that’s always been a part of my life.
-As any Native person knows who dances or participates in ceremonies, they understand that feeling of rhythm and place and movement.”
-That usage of movement and “swiftness” has since carried into his work, allowing it to flow from one end of the canvas to the other.
+The CEC opened in 2017 with learning spaces where students, faculty, and tribal leaders can meet, study, teach, and hold events.
+Fields emulates movement and rhythm in her mural depicting drums, beads, dancers, and horses to in an attempt to stress the cultural importance of dancing to Native communities.

 “When (NOC President) Cheryl Evans said they were looking for an artist to paint a mural for the engagement center, I immediately recommended Yatika,” says Hugh Pickens, executive director of Pickens Museum adding that Pickens Museum already has ten paintings by Fields in its permanent collection.
 “Yatika was delighted to have the opportunity to paint a mural that will inspire Native American students at NOC.”